u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/https_certificate_iot.rst

    .. warning::
       Consult with your system or network administrator should this issue arise.
-This error code depends on the network infrastructure, and it goes beyond :doc:`Odoo support's service scope
+This error code depends on the network infrastructure, and it goes beyond :doc:`Thrive Bureau ERP support's service scope
       </services/support/what_can_i_expect>`.